 How do we find out if this support is effective?

 Monitoring progress is an integral part of teaching and leadership within Ormiston Cliff Park Infant Academy.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for pupils with SEND and to do this we follow the ‘Assess, Plan, Do, Review’ model.
-Before any additional provision is selected to help a child, the SENCO, Teacher, parent/carer and pupil (where appropriate), agree what they expect to be different following this intervention.
+Before any additional provision is selected to help a child, the SEND trained members of staff, Teacher, parent/carer and pupil (where appropriate), agree what they expect to be different following this intervention.
 A baseline will be recorded, which can be used to compare the impact of the provision and as part of the ongoing review process.
 Children, parents/carers and their Teaching and Support Staff will be directly involved in reviewing the pupil’s progress by a termly In School review, or ISR.
-Parents/carers are able to take part by recording their own and their child’s views which are then discussed and next steps are planned by the class teacher and SENCO.
-If parents or carers would like to meet with their child’s class teacher or the SENCO to discuss their child’s support this can be arranged at any point on the year by contacting the school office.
+Parents/carers are able to take part by recording their own and their child’s views which are then discussed and next steps are planned by the class teacher and SEND trained members of staff.
+If parents or carers would like to meet with their child’s class teacher or the SEND trained members of staff to discuss their child’s support this can be arranged at any point on the year by contacting the school office.
 If a pupil has an Education Health and Care Plan (EHC plan) the same termly review conversations take place, but the EHC plan will also be formally reviewed annually.

-The SENCO collates the impact data for interventions, to ensure that we are only using interventions that work.
+The SEND trained members of staff collate the impact data for interventions, to ensure that we are only using interventions that work.
 Progress data of all pupils, including pupils with SEND, is collated by the whole school and monitored by Teachers, Senior Leaders and Governors.
 We are part of the C39 cluster moderation group which means that monitors the development of literacy and numeracy across the cluster of schools and our school and cluster data is also monitored by the Local Authority and Ofsted.
 All of this scrutiny can assist in ensuring that standards are maintained and that pupils are offered the highest degree of support that we can offer.

 Other opportunities for learning